 Size of the Prize – Helping the NHS to Prevent Heart Attacks and Strokes at Scale

-The UCLPartners Size of the Prize resources show that the NHS could prevent thousands of heart attacks and strokes by optimising the treatment of common risk factors like blood pressure and cholesterol.
+Size of the Prize shows that the NHS could prevent thousands of heart attacks and strokes by optimising the treatment of common risk factors like blood pressure and cholesterol.
+This would deliver huge savings in health and social care and contribute significantly to UK economic growth.

-UCLPartners Size of the Prize shows how many patients with high blood pressure or high cholesterol are on the right levels of treatment, and then models how many heart attacks and strokes would be prevented if more patients’ treatment was optimised.
-Size of the Prize is available for the whole of England, for each Region and for every Integrated Care Board (ICB) geography.
+Our Size of the Prize shows how many patients with high blood pressure or high cholesterol are on the right levels of treatment.
+It then models how many heart attacks and strokes would be prevented if more patients’ treatment was optimised.
+Size of the Prize is available for the whole of England, for each region and for every Integrated Care Board (ICB) geography.
 Within each ICB, it also provides achievement data for each Primary Care Network (PCN) and models the potential for improvement by tackling unwarranted variation.

 Size of the Prize for High Blood Pressure